Wolverine971/9takes/src/blog/enneagram/enneagram-influences.md

 			"sameAs": ["https://www.instagram.com/djwayne3/", "https://www.youtube.com/@djwayne3", "https://www.linkedin.com/in/davidtwayne/", "https://twitter.com/djwayne3"
         ]
 		},
-      "dateModified": "2023-07-11",
+      "dateModified": "2024-04-08",
       "datePublished": "2023-03-02",
-      "description": "This blog post explores the different traditions and schools of thought that have influenced the development of the Enneagram, a tool for self-discovery and spiritual growth.", "headline": "Enneagram Influences: Differing Traditions and Schools of Thought", "mainEntityOfPage": {
+      "description": "Explore the different traditions and schools of thought that have influenced the development of the Enneagram, a tool for self-discovery and spiritual growth.", "headline": "Enneagram Influences: Differing Traditions and Schools of Thought", "mainEntityOfPage": {
         "@id": "https://9takes.com/blog/enneagram/enneagram-influences",